krisb/gitman/README.md

     manage                      manages repositories, cloning and setting remotes as necessary
 ```

-gitman traverse up from the current working directory till it finds a `.gitmanrc` file containing configuration in JSON.
+gitman traverses up from the current working directory till it finds a `.gitmanrc` file containing configuration in JSON.

 A sample configuration for this project might be: